‘Goblin’ Korean Drama Ep 10 Recap: The Grim Reaper And Sunny’s Past Explained

 In the Goblin Korean drama Episode 10, we are treated to a review of the last scene in Episode 9 where Sunny suddenly holds Reaper’s hand which then gave him a chance to peek at her past life.
 Much to his surprise, Sunny was actually the reincarnation of Goblin’s younger sister whom he first saw in the old scroll.

-Now, other clues presented in Goblin Korean drama’s previous episodes are gradually making sense and becoming more linked as flashes of Reaper’s memory appear where it seemed like he and Sunny were in love during their past lives.
+Now, other clues presented in the Goblin Korean drama’s previous episodes are gradually making sense and becoming more linked as flashes of Reaper’s memory appear where it seemed like he and Sunny were in love during their past lives.

 omg what if the king is chicken place pretty unnie rather than the grim reaper and he could've been the queen #Goblin #goblinkdrama pic.twitter.com/i6PxaiJ20P